 - Nonstick spray

-- 4 pieces of Salmon fillets or Salmon Steaks
+- 8 pieces Salmon fillets or Salmon Steaks

 Prepare the Ingredients